 Yes.
 Filings submitted electronically will be rejected if they are submitted without all the required filing fees.
-This includes the $30 court reporter fee required in Civil and Probate cases for any hearing initiated by a party such as a civil motion or probate petition (this does not apply to Family Law matters).
+This includes the $30 court reporter fee required in Family Law for any hearing initiated by the party.
 For additional information on the court reporter fee please see Government Code 68086(a).

 Please check with the EFSP of your choosing for specific information regarding payment types.